cloudfour/pleasantest/README.md

 # Test Mule

-Test Mule is a library that allows you to use real browsers in your Jest tests.
+Test Mule is a library that allows you test web applications using real browsers in your Jest tests.
 Test Mule is focused on helping you write tests that are [as similar as possible to how users use your application](https://twitter.com/kentcdodds/status/977018512689455106).
-It is built on [Puppeteer](https://github.com/puppeteer/puppeteer), [Testing Library](https://testing-library.com), and [jest-dom](https://github.com/testing-library/jest-dom).

-This exists because there is not an existing solution for browser testing that uses a real browser, supports [Testing Library](https://testing-library.com) out of the box, and integrates with Jest and non-browser tests.
+Test Mule is driven by these goals:

+- Use a real browser so that the test environment is much closer to what a real user uses.
+- Integrate with existing tests - browser testing should not be a "separate thing" from other tests.
+- Build on top of existing [Testing Library](https://testing-library.com) tools.
+- Make the testing experience as fast and painless as possible.

 - [Usage](#usage)
   - [Getting Started](#getting-started)